 Creative Safety Supply offers a variety of universal spill kits that vary in size.
 The larger kits feature bins up to 95-gallon bins and are developed to clean large-scale spills in the workplace.
-The spill kits offered hare filled with suggested and commonly fund items but are also completely customizable.
+The spill kits offered are filled with suggested and commonly found spill containment items, but are also completely customizable.
 Customers also have the option to build their own kit from scratch including choice of the container, contents, and unique accessories.

 - What are different absorbents used for spill clean-up?